marijnz/NativeQuadtree/README.md

 # NativeQuadtree
-A Quadtree Native Collection for Unity DOTS
+A Quadtree Native Collection for Unity DOTS.
+Octree version is here: https://github.com/marijnz/NativeOctree

 ## Implementation
 - It's a DOTS native container, meaning it's handling its own unmanaged memory and can be passed into jobs!